COVID-safe measures are in place in our schools, libraries and Child and Family Learning Centres.

-The Department’s COVID-safe schools plan for Term 2 is now available.
-This sets out how we’ll continue to safely manage COVID-19 in schools and make every day of learning count.
+The Department’s COVID-safe schools plan for Term 3 sets out how we’ll continue to safely manage COVID-19 in schools.

 A safe learning environment is our top priority